lywang3081/lywang3081.github.io/_pages/about.md

 * 2025/01  One paper is accepted to IEEE VR-TVCG 2025.
 * 2024/09  I received the Excellent Conference Poster Award in CNS 2024.
 * 2024/07  One paper is accepted to ECCV 2024 (as an oral).
-* 2024/06  I was awarded the WAIC Rising Star (15 AI researchers in total).
+* 2024/06  I was awarded the WAIC Rising Star.
 * 2024/04  One paper is accepted to IJCAI 2024.
 * 2024/02  One paper is accepted to CVPR 2024.
 * 2024/02  Our continual learning survey is accepted to IEEE TPAMI.